2alheure/vue_js_accordion/README.md

 ## How to use
 Download the component file and place it in your `components/` folder.
 Then, you can import it with `import Accordion from "@/components/Accordion.vue";`.

-Nota Bene: this component was built using [Tailwind CSS](https://tailwindcss.com/).
-If you don't want to use it, then check the `alternative_style.css` file and add its content to the component's `<style>` tag.

 ## Props
 You can pass several props to the component, mainly to style it as you wish: